Ionization and temperature measurements in warm dense copper using x-ray absorption spectroscopy: Modeling Ionization of Warm Dense Copper

-Comparison with different models requires constraining the plasma conditions in phase space, both temperature and density are important considerations, paired with the CSD to fully assess the density effects in WDM.
+Comparing experimental data with different models requires well-constrained plasma conditions in phase space, including temperature, density, and the (CSD), to accurately capture density-dependent effects in WDM.
 Measuring the K-edge with XAS can offer a powerful and robust means to infer temperature conditions within a WDM plasma independent of the material choice.
-Under these conditions, the ability for a probe x-ray to photoionize will be primarily shaped by the availability of free states around the K-edge energy.
-Fermi-Dirac statistics govern the degenerate electron population, and the probability of a vacancy in the continuum near the K-edge, $[1 - f(E)]$, will be the dominant contributor to the energy profile of the K-edge\cite{dorchies_x-ray_2015}.
-Here $f(E)$ is the electron occupancy, which follows a Fermi-Dirac distribution:
+The absorption spectrum at the K-edge is strongly characterized by the photoelectric coupling of a 1s electron to a vacant near or in the continuum.
+The photoabsorption cross section can be written as